 The two types of encryption methods currently used to secure an email message in MS Outlook are as given below:

-S/MIME: This encryption works only on Outlook or in S/MIME support email applications.
+S/MIME: This encryption works only on Outlook or S/MIME support email applications.
 To encrypt an email message, both the sender and receiver must have installed and shared digitally signed certificates that prevent phishing attacks.
 S/MIME encryption is an abbreviation to Secure/Multipurpose Internet Mail Extensions.